nikleshfsd/Chat-application/README.md

       message : string;
   }

-When the user want to exit from the room this event will be emitted from client side with request body.
+When the user leave the room this event will be emitted from client side with requested payload.
 </code></pre>
 <h2 class="code-line" data-line-start=86 data-line-end=87 ><a id="Message_86"></a><code>Message</code></h2>
 <pre><code>Payload: